 - 6. Since there are both A/V and Audio-only sources being sent from the M86A Theater zone, leave CD (Output from ELAN M86A Zone M86A Theater) set to Don't Change.
 To configure individual actions for the display on an "Output From" Source, we will configure these settings on the Source Zone (M86A Theater). - a.
 Click the "+" next to Zones under the ELAN M86A Zone Controller to expand the zone list, and select M86A Theater - b.
 Select Theater TV from the Display 1 drop-down list.
 This will link the Theater TV with the M86A Theater zone.
-The Display On/Off and Display Source columns in Source Configuration matrix populates with the words "Don't Change" for each of the available sources. - 7.
-Source 5 (Blu-Ray Changer) and Source 6 (Cable TV) are A/V sources.
+The Display On/Off and Display Source columns in Source Configuration matrix populates with the words "Don't Change" for each of the available sources. - Source 5 (Blu-Ray Changer) and Source 6 (Cable TV) are A/V sources.
 For these, right-click Don't Change in the Display On/Off column to popup the power selection and choose "Turn On".
 This will ensure the Theater TV powers on when this source is active. - 8.
-Select the TV Input for the A/V sources by right-clicking Don't Change under the Display Sources column and select "Slot 1". - Turn off the TV for all the remaining audio sources by right-clicking Don't Change in the Display On/Off column and choosing Turn Off.
+Select the TV Input for the A/V sources by right-clicking Don't Change under the Display Sources column and select "Slot 1".